Scheveningen: History

-Contrary to popular belief, Scheveningen was never an independent municipality, but it has its own coat of arms, officially recognised by The Hague local council (proposal 136 of 23 March 1984); even in the Middle Ages, it was part of the same administrative region as The Hague; the region had a special status within the county of Holland because of the presence of the Count of Holland.
+Scheveningen was never an independent municipality, but it has its own coat of arms, officially recognised by The Hague local council (proposal 136 of 23 March 1984); even in the Middle Ages, it was part of the same administrative region as The Hague.

 Nevertheless, Scheveningen always had a strong identity of its own.
 For instance, it had its own football club, playing in the highest Dutch division (its name was "Scheveningen Holland Sport").
-In the course of the second half of the former century, this club was forced to merge with ADO Den Haag.
+In the course of the second half of the 20th century, this club was forced to merge with ADO Den Haag.